Steve Greenheck, AIDNW post-detention accompaniment driver

-“Their First Positive Impression of Americans”
+Giving A First Very Positive Impression of Americans

 by Steve Greenheck, AIDNW volunteer